michaelsteven/terraform-openshift4-azure/docs/azure_roles.md

 If assigning Contributor or User Access Administator Roles to the Azure Service Princpal are not permitted, it is possible to define a more granular subset of Roles to install openshift.
 Here is a reference set of Roles that were used to sucessfully install openshift 4.6-4.10.

-### Scenario 1 - Contributor or User Access Administator Roles cannot be assigned to the Azure Service Princpal
+### Scenario 1 - An empty Cluster Resource Group (RG) and a pre-existing Network RG
 The Openshift cluster is to be installed into 2 Resource Groups (RG).
 The Cluster RG is to hold cluster objects (VMs, Load Balancers, Disks, etc.) and the second is a pre-existing Network RG with a preexisting VNET and SUBNET.
 Since the VNET is shared with other deployed applications, we need to restrict the capabilities of the Service Principle to assure business continuity of pre-existing applications.
-There is a pre-existing DNS so no permissions for DNS creation are required.
+Also, there is a pre-existing DNS so no permissions for DNS creation are required.

-The following are 2 Custom Roles that can be used with each scoped to their respective RG.
-It is possible that the target Azure subscription account already has similar Custom Roles defined for the installation/deployment of other applications.
+The following are 2 Custom Roles that can scoped to their respective RGs.

 Cluster Resource Group